maximdesanctis/Arch_install/README.md

-# arch_install
+# Arch_install
-a script that automatically installs and configures Arch Linux
+A script that automatically installs and configures Arch Linux.